Ylianst/EMB-Serial/tools/SerialCapture-HighLevel/README.md

 - .NET 8.0 SDK
 - Windows, Linux, or macOS
-- Access to the serial ports (may require administrator/root privileges)
+- Access to the serial ports (may require administrator privileges)
 - Two serial ports (real or virtual) for man-in-the-middle setup

 ## Troubleshooting